StackExchange/dnscontrol/docs/_functions/global/require.md

 {% include example.html content=example %}

-You can also use it to require json files and initialize variables with it:
+You can also use it to require JSON files and initialize variables with it:
 For Example:

 {% capture example %}